ArbitrCameron/caldera-install/README.md

 During execution, you will be prompted to enter your sudo password.
 Upon completion, the script will display the credentials generated for the initial Caldera login.
-Two user accounts—`red` and `blue`—will be shown, as defined in the `caldera/conf/local.yml` configuration file.
+Two user accounts — `red` and `blue` — will be shown, as defined in the `caldera/conf/local.yml` config.

 Now cd to the caldera directory, run `source venv/bin/activate`, then `python server.py`.
 The server will be ready when you see 'All systems ready' above a colorful and bold output of CALDERA in the terminal.
 Now browse to http://[Server-IP]:8888 and log in.